MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 **Enablement**

 In the third stage, enable users to create content such as, charts and graphics from scratch.
 Ensure to introduce all the capabilities in your app for mobile.
-For example, you can use task modules to help access-specific data items with detailed view.
+For example, you can use task modules to help access specific data items with detailed view.

 You can provide following access to users:
 * Modify title and description